Orange-OpenSource/cf-db-dumper-plugin/README.md

-   create, c	Create a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) restore, r	Restore a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) delete, d	Delete a instance and all his dumps (dumps can be retrieve during a period) help, h	Shows a list of commands or help for one command
+   create, c	Create a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) restore, r	Restore a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) delete, d	Delete a instance and all his dumps (dumps can be retrieve during a period) list, l	List dumps for an instance download, dl	Download a dump to your drive help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --name, -n "db-dumper-service"	set the service name of your db-dumper-service --help, -h				show help
+   --name, -n "db-dumper-service"	Help you to manipulate db-dumper service --verbose, --vvv, --vv		Set the flag if you want to see all output from cloudfoundry cli --help, -h				show help
    --version, -v			print the version
 ```